-Wine and cheese parties are classic because they can be thrown any time of the year for any occasion.
-Often wine and cheese is a great starter at any event although I firmly believe that the two should have it's own night to celebrate how they compliment one another.
+Wine and cheese parties are classic because they can be thrown at any time of the year for any occasion.
+Often wine and cheese is a great starter at any event although we firmly believe that the two should each have their own night to celebrate how they complement one another.
 Take this opportunity as a great time to not only learn about new cheese and wine but how they pair for your taste buds.
-My favorite thing about a wine and cheese party is the low prep involved.
-Even with low prep there is still... a list of essential things to consider when planning and I'm here to take you through it step by step.Continue to 2 of 10 below.
+Our favorite thing about a wine and cheese party is the low prep involved.

 Crackers and Bread

-I suggest buying a couple boxes of variety of assortment crackers and a fresh loaf of french bread as a foundation for pairing cheese, meats and toppings.
+We suggest buying a couple of boxes of crackers and a fresh loaf of french bread as a foundation for pairing cheese, meats, and toppings.
 To stay in budget your local Trader Joe's has some great cracker options.
-This is a great box to start with here.Continue to 5 of 10 below.

 Chutney & Jams

 Chutney and jams play a role similar to your toppings.
 Sweet or savory that add a little interest to each bite.
 I love what the ladies of the Jam Stand are doing with flavors like Sweet Wino Onion or Not Just Peachy, Sriracha Jam.

 We prefer not to write names on my wine glasses.
 Instead, make cute hangtags with each guests name.
 They can tie them around the stem of their cup when they arrive so you will have fewer dishes to wash at the end of the night.
 Always remember to think ahead!
 These wine tags from Kate Spade are so sweet.